Mickey Moran: Managerial career

 Moran was Derry manager in the early 1980s at a young age.
 He was 29 years old and still a player when he took over the Derry managerial reins in 1980/81?.

 He was manager of Omagh St Enda's when they won the 1988 Tyrone Senior Football Championship.

 When Eamonn Coleman was announced as Derry manager in September 1990/91?, Moran was appointed coach of the team.
 The duo helped lead Derry to the 1992 National League title, defeating Tyrone in the final.
 The following year Derry won the Ulster Championship and went on to win the county's first ever All-Ireland Championship.
 He is famed for his rousing half-time speech in the All-Ireland semi-final victory over Dublin.

 Following the controversial sacking of Coleman after the 1994 campaign, Moran was appointed Derry manager in September 1994.
-Under his leadership, Derry won the 1994/95 National League, but unfortunately for Derry they were knocked out of the 1995 Ulster Championship at the semi-final stage and he quit soon after.
+Under his leadership, Derry won the 1994/95 National League, but they were knocked out of the 1995 Ulster Championship at the semi-final stage and he quit soon after.
 Moran was in charge of Sligo for four seasons (1996–2000) and the county "made huge strides" under his leadership, including reaching the 1997 Connacht Senior Football Championship final.

 Straight after managing Sligo, Moran with John Morrison as assistant was appointed as Donegal manager for the 2001, 2002 and 2003 seasons.
 During his tenure selector Michael Houston quit after a public falling out with Moran.
 Moran's first year in charge of Donegal was a disappointing one, but 2002 was more successful, leading Donegal to the Ulster final (where they were beat by Armagh) and then to the All-Ireland quarter-final against Dublin.
 However in September 2002 he informed the county board he would not be staying for the third year of the term.
 He was immediately linked with the vacant Derry job.
 His third spell as Derry manager was from 2003 to 2005.
 He led Derry to the 2004 All-Ireland semi-final, but they were defeated by Kerry.
 He was also appointed manager of Derry Under 21s at the time.

 Moran was appointed manager of Mayo in October 2005.
 In his first season in charge he won the Connacht Championship and guided Mayo to the 2006 All-Ireland final after a brilliant comeback against Dublin in the semi-final proving one of the Championship highlights.
-Unfortunately for Moran and Mayo they were beaten by Kerry in the final.
+They were beaten by Kerry in the final.
 He stood down as Mayo boss a few weeks later, a few days after assistant John Morrison had stood down.

 He was linked with the vacant Kildare position in September 2007, but the job eventually went to Kieran McGeeney.
 Moran was appointed Leitrim manager on 25 August 2008 ahead of the 2009 season, once again to be assisted by John Morrison.
 He resigned suddenly as Leitrim boss in late 2011, citing ill health as his reason, having already drawn up his plans for the 2012 season.